-Each property in any residential zoning district and the Courthouse Square zoning district is entitled to yard signage.
+Each property in any residential zoning district and the C1 Heritage Commercial zoning district is entitled to yard signage.
 Such signage shall be limited to four square feet in sign area, and no more than four feet in height, as measured from grade level.
 Such sign shall be allowed to be displayed no more than three times per calendar year.
 Each time the sign is displayed is limited to no more than 35 consecutive days.
 All such signs shall be placed outside of the right-of-way line.
 In no instance shall such a sign be placed within an existing or planned right-of-way or private street.
 Such sign shall not be illuminated.
-Additionally, any residential property that is for sale/lease is permitted an additional yard sign, in compliance with the area and height standards noted above, until the transaction closes.
+Additionally, any residential property of less than one acre that is for sale/lease is permitted an additional yard sign, in compliance with the standards noted above, until the transaction closes.
 Only the owner of the property may be allowed to place signs on their property.

-H. Political Advertisement signs
+H. Supplementary wall signs